netrom-source/notator/README.md

 2. Run the app using `python main.py`.
 3. Create additional tabs with `Ctrl+N` or open an existing file with `Ctrl+O`.
    Close the active tab with `Ctrl+W` and hide/show the tab bar with `Ctrl+B`.
-   Switch between tabs by clicking the labels or pressing `Ctrl+PageUp` / `Ctrl+PageDown`.
+   Switch between tabs by clicking the labels or pressing `Ctrl+PageUp`/`Ctrl+PageDown`.
 4. Toggle the timer menu with `Ctrl+T`.
-5. Use the arrow keys to move between the timer options and press `Enter` to select a preset or submit a custom value (e.g. `90` or `2m`).
+5. Use the arrow keys (or left/right) to move between the timer options and press `Enter` to select a preset or submit a custom value (e.g. `90` or `2m`).
    The menu closes automatically when a time is chosen.
 Press `Escape` to dismiss the menu without starting a timer.
-The menu occupies less screen height for a cleaner look.
 6. Press `Ctrl+R` to restart the timer.
 Press it again within two seconds to stop the countdown.
 7. Save your notes with `Ctrl+S`.
-The status bar at the bottom shows whether your notes are saved or have unsaved changes.
-   The window title also displays an asterisk when unsaved changes are present.
+If the note has never been saved (or you press `Ctrl+S` twice quickly) you will be prompted for a file name.
+The status bar indicates whether the current tab has unsaved changes and the window title shows an asterisk when modifications are pending.
 8. Toggle **Hemmingway mode** with `Ctrl+G` to disable deleting and moving the cursor backwards.

 Each tab stores its text in a separate file (`notes1.txt` and `notes2.txt`).
 Switching tabs updates the save indicator accordingly.